The Golden Gate Bridge rising through Karl the Fog

 • Marina Green sunset

-• A16 for a real Friday
+• Little Original Joe's for a real Friday

 Pacific Heights neighborhood in San Francisco